 You need to be able to bring your network back online as soon as possible when there's a problem.
 Don't wait for the next "Act of God" to convince your company to invest in network monitoring gear.
 Protect your revenue and safeguard your reputation with your customers by being prepared for the next event.

 Microwave sites are most likely found in a ring formation.
 That's why you can use your network monitoring system to perform advanced monitoring applications.
 One such technique for determining the locations of problems is ring polling.
 This troubleshooting technique will also allow you to continue microwave transmission during a break between single sites.

-KDA RTU's can also be connected to up to three additional units.
+The 864A can also ping 32 network elements and control 8 relays.
 This provides you with the maximum point capacity for your microwave sites.

 Don't let a major network outage destroy your reputation as a reliable service provider.
-Deploy a KDA to monitor your microwave transmission devices.
-This ensures that your customers receive the industry-leading network uptime they deserve.
+Deploy a NetGuardian to monitor your microwave transmission devices.
+This ensures that your customers receive the industry-leading network up-time they deserve.

 Have a specific question?
 Ask our team of expert engineers and get a specific answer!